snowplow/documentation/docs/data-discovery/tracking-catalog/index.md

 ## Discovery through the Tracking Catalog

 Often, data consumers only have high level information to guide their data discovery process, and are not aware of the exact name of the Data Structure used for tracking certain data.
-This is why the Tracking Catalog search function will map results of a search to various potential properties.

-When a search is carried out, the Tracking Catalog will try and find results matching the searched text in both the Data Structure name, its description, its properties's names and potential enumeration of values.
+When you search through the Tracking Catalog, it will look for matches in the Data Structure names, descriptions and fields names.
+In addition, for properties with a fixed set of allowed values (e.g. a `stage` property with values `checkout` and `payment`) Tracking Catalog will look for matches in the values.
-If a match is found, it will highlight the reason behind the match.
+You can find the reason behind the match on the right.

 ![Screenshot of the BDP Console Tracking catalog page showing the results of executing a search](images/search.png)